 Next on our list is the Beaver State, Oregon.

 While Oregon is known for stricter builder regulations than most other states, it is also well known amongst the off-grid community for being very progressive with regards to alternative construction.

 The state’s reputation for ‘live and let live’ is reflected in their acceptance of off-grid communities.
 One of the most famous of these is the Three Rivers Recreation Area, which consists of 4,000 acres and is home to over 600 residents.

 Consider Oregon if you’d like to live near the west coast, but appreciate a slightly different cultural feel than California.

-If you’ve found land that you’re interested in purchasing, make sure to thoroughly research it before you decide to buy it.
-Take a look around your local neighborhood – do you notice any unorthodox builds?
-Are there any shipping container homes already built here?
+Remember too that if you’ve found land that you’re interested in purchasing, make sure to thoroughly research it before you decide to buy it.
+Is it in the city limits and does it have any strange zoning or restrictive covenants?

 Take a look around the neighborhood and look to see if you notice any unorthodox or non-traditional buildings.
 If so, that’s usually a good sign that the local area is receptive to outside the box thinking and signals that the road ahead of you has already been blazed by someone else.

 Let us know in the comments below where you have built or are thinking about building your shipping container home!